Keyboard shortcuts

 Key Features

-• Workspace scaffolding: mw init writes a starter mergeway.yaml into your working directory so you can begin defining entities immediately.
+• Workspace scaffolding: mergeway-cli init writes a starter mergeway.yaml into your working directory so you can begin defining entities immediately.

 • Dual schema sources: Author entity fields inline in YAML or reference existing JSON Schema documents (json_schema) so teams can reuse specs.

-• Object lifecycle commands: list, get, create, update, and delete operate on local YAML/JSON files, respecting identifier fields defined in schemas and inline data.
+• Object lifecycle commands: list, get, create, update, and delete operate on local YAML/JSON files, respecting schema-defined identifiers whether they come from record fields or the special $path file-path mode.

-• Deterministic formatting: mw fmt emits canonical structure and rewrites files in place (use --stdout to preview changes) to keep diffs clean.
+• Deterministic formatting: mergeway-cli fmt emits canonical structure and rewrites files in place (use --stdout to preview changes) to keep diffs clean.

 • Layered validation: Format, schema, and reference phases catch structural, typing, and cross-entity errors before they land in main.

-• Schema introspection: mw entity show and mw config export surface normalized schemas or derived JSON Schema for documentation and automation.
+• Schema introspection: mergeway-cli entity show and mergeway-cli config export surface normalized schemas or derived JSON Schema for documentation and automation.

 Why Teams Use Mergeway